-We have adopted a code of conduct applicable to our directors and all employees.
-We have also adopted a code of ethics that applies to our Chief Executive Officer, Chief Financial Officer and other senior officers.
-A copy of the code of conduct or the code of ethics may be obtained, without charge, upon a written request addressed to: Corporate Affairs Department, Taro Pharmaceutical Industries Ltd., c/o Taro Pharmaceuticals U.S.A., Inc., 3 Skyline Drive, Hawthorne, NY 10532.
-The code of conduct is also available on the Company's website at www.taro.com.
-Any waivers of the code of conduct or the code of ethics for executive officers or directors will be disclosed through the filing of a Report on Form 6-K.
+We have adopted a code of conduct applicable to our directors and all employees ("Code of Conduct").
+We have also adopted a code of ethics that applies to our Chief Executive Officer, Chief Financial Officer and other senior officers ("Code of Ethics").
+A copy of the Code of Conduct or the Code of Ethics may be obtained, without charge, upon a written request addressed to: Corporate Affairs Department, Taro Pharmaceutical Industries Ltd., c/o Taro Pharmaceuticals U.S.A., Inc., 3 Skyline Drive, Hawthome, NY 10532.
+The Code of Conduct and the Code of ethics are also available on the Company's website at www.taro.com.
+Any waivers of the Code of Conduct or the Code of Ethics will be disclosed through the filing of a Report on Form 6-K.